gregbo/mininet_frr/README.md

 protocols on virtual toplogies.
 Mininet uses Linux network name spaces for lightweight emulation of routers, switches, and hosts.

-This package provides a basic integration of Mininet and FRR with a variety of example topologies and configurations.
+This package uses a simple integration of Mininet and FRR with a variety of example topologies and configurations.

 # Overview